ArtifactDB/SewerRat/README.md

 - For `"not"`, SewerRat negates the filter.
   The search clause should contain the `child` property, which contains the search clause to be negated.
   A file is only considered to be a match if it does not match the clause in `child`.

+Note that there are two ways to search for a path - either with a `"path"` search, or a `"text"` search when [`-addpath`](#administration) is specified.
+The former is more exact as it does not perform any tokenization, while the latter is more convenient when parsing a single source of user input, e.g., from a [human-readable syntax](#human-readable-syntax-for-text-queries).

 ### Human-readable syntax for text queries